 - More tender areas: Rib, Short Loin, Sirloin

 Beef is normally more of a purple colour.
 It only turns rosy red when it comes into contact with oxygen.
 Now, turns out, that rosy red colour is the colour that we consumers have come to associate with “safe to eat.”
-So, retailers oblige us by packaging our fresh Beef in plastic wrap which is actually specially selected to let air through to the meat, to keep the surface of the meat that rosy red colour.
-That’s why home economists have been saying to us all along, don’t freeze your meat in that home packaging: instant freezer burn.
+So, retailers oblige us by packaging our fresh beef in plastic wrap which is actually specially selected to let air through to the meat, to keep the surface of the meat that rosy red colour.
+That’s why home economists have been saying to us not to trust that packaging for freezing: you’re asking for freezer burn.